College of Education and Professional Studies

 Brita Williams, MiT, field supervisor

-Debbie Strand, secretary senior
+Debbie Strand, administrative assistant

 Programs included in the Curriculum, Supervision and Educational Leadership department are masters of school administration and instructional leadership, residency principal certification, program administrator certification, program administrator/special education certification, library media endorsement, mentoring coaching certificate and Master Teacher.